techidaily/site-facebook/source/_posts/10-reasons-to-quit-facebook-for-good.md

  Since its early days, Facebook's privacy policy has somehow managed to secure a place in controversies.
 That's because Meta, the company that owns and runs Facebook, uses you and your data as its primary product.

- In early 2018, the company hit the headlines for its involvement in[the Cambridge Analytica scandal](https://www.makeuseof.com/tag/facebook-privacy-scandal-good/) .
+ In early 2018, the company hit the headlines for its involvement in [the Cambridge Analytica scandal](https://www.makeuseof.com/tag/facebook-privacy-scandal-good/) .
 Mark Zuckerberg came under fire for letting the data analysis firm receive and retain the information of a large number of its users.

  In other words, like many other online entities, Facebook uses your information to gain profits, which is a pretty questionable business model.